grover66/kidtimer/README.md

 2) changed so that we issue a pm-hibernate instead of killing the session.
 The kill proved to destroy her work which seemed unfair.

 3) added the ability to provide a file that can provide more time.
-My dauther comes to me and I issue her a key that she then creates as:  touch /tmp/key ...
-When kidtimer see's that file, it will issue a 'reset'.
+My daughter comes to me and I issue her a key that she then thens uses by issuing a: touch /tmp/key to get more time...
+When kidtimer see's that file, it will issue a 'reset' and provide her another session.

-The key can be created with the generate_key.sh command
+The key can be created with the generate_key.sh command located in sbin

-Please notify me should you find bugs as the original author is most likely not responsible for them.
-I have left or not fixed code I don't plan on using since we don't have as many ways to use the program as the original author.. ie. kidtimer check is all we do.
+Please notify me should you find bugs as the original author is not responsible for my errors.
+I have left or not fixed some of the code as it currently isn't used by us .. ie. kidtimer check is all we do.

 ----------- Original text below from grover66.